Brandon Peterson

-Brandon Peterson is an American comic book writer and artist, known for his work on Marvel Comics from Paterson New Jersey and Top Cow's Codename: Strykeforce in the 1990s.
+Brandon Peterson (born 1969) is an American comic book writer and artist, known for his work on Marvel Comics and Top Cow's Codename: Strykeforce in the 1990s.

 Career

 Peterson's early works for Marvel include a New Warriors annual and a fill-in in X-Factor in 1992.
 Later in the year, he had a short run in Uncanny X-Men, drawing the title's issues of the "X-Cutioner's Song" storyline.

 Peterson left Marvel to join Top Cow, pencilling the ongoing title Codename: Strykeforce.
 After the title's cancellation, he wrote and drew the creator-owned title Arcanum, before returning to Marvel in 1999 to work on several X-Men spinoff mini-series.

 He left Marvel once more to become Art Director of CrossGen Comics, but returned for another stint on Ultimate X-Men and the mini-series Ultimate Vision and Strange.